ipeterov/convenient-rpc/README.md

         # Do stuff with the structure our function returned
         print(result)

+Note that it accept function descriptions (which are mapping objects with special keys) and returns only json-serializable results.
+In the future, it will probably use `marshal` module and will be able to operate exactly like `map` function.

-Note that this is an early alpha version, so stuff may brake / change quicky.
+That this is an early alpha version, so stuff may brake / change quicky!